aroute/cloudfileprovisioner/README.md

 export region=$(ibmcloud oc cluster get --cluster ${cluster} --output json | jq -r '.region')
 ```

-3. Place an order for a new File storage device (default is 1TB disk space).
+3. Place an order for a new File storage device (default is 1TB disk space.
+Change it if you require more).
 ```shell
 envsubst < filepvc.yaml | oc create -f -
 ```